 Don’t Rush It

-In general, Private Prep tutors recommend 4–6 months of preparation before taking the first ACT or SAT.
-This gives students time to learn test content and strategies, as well as get ample practice in.
+In general, Private Prep recommends students plan for 4–6 months of preparation before taking the first ACT or SAT.
+This gives them time to learn test content and strategies, as well as get ample practice in.
 We want students to feel, as much as possible, like they know what to expect on test day.

 Growth Is Expected